Stockbridge-Munsee Tribal Law Library

 (6) The Forestry Staff will track and prepare an annual estimate of the total amount of product and value of such product harvested from trust lands under this type of permit.
 If the product is harvested from trust land, then this information will be provided to the BIA at the end of each fiscal year.

 (c) DOMESTIC PERMIT FOR USE IN CONSTRUCTION.
 This permit allows the permit holder to harvest timber that will be used for the construction of the building identified in the permit.
+There is no charge for this permit.

 (1) The enrolled member must submit a written request to the Committee that includes detailed plans of the building including a realistic timeline for construction completion.
 The member must obtain all other required permits, such as in relation to land use, before this permit can be approved.